KnowageLabs/Knowage-Server/ROADMAP.md

 ## Short term

-The following list of features are planned to be addressed in the short term, by Q1 2019:
+The following list of features is planned to be addressed in the short term, by Q1 2019:

 * improvements on cross navigation to customize the target's name;